29 Sunday of the Year C

 Teach me how to ask for an appropriate request with faith.

-but put my faith and trust in you
+but put our faith and trust in you

-in all the circumstances of my life.
+in all the circumstances of our life.
 Amen.

 John Tran Binh Trong